Brussels Flower Carpet: 2026 Dates, Best Time to Visit & Local Tips

 Brief History

-The first Brussels Flower Carpet dates from 1971, but it was not till 1986 that it became a regular bi-annual tradition.
+The first Brussels Flower Carpet dates from 1971.
+It was not until 1986 that it became a regular biennial event.

 This event is organized by a non-profit organization Tapis de Fleurs de Bruxelles.
 Together with a group of professional landscape architects and designers, they choose a theme for the next flower carpet.
 It can be anything from a specific event to a whole continent.